kc963/recruiting-exercises/inventory-allocator/README.md

 2. **Correctness**: is the solution correct and does it solve the problem
 1. **Test Code Quality**: Is the test code comperehensive and covering all cases.
 1. **Tool/Language mastery**: is the code using up to date syntax and techniques.

+### Solution Instructions

+The solution contains 4 classes:
+1. **Order**: represents the input order entity.
+2. **Warehouse**: represents the warehouse entity which has a name and an inventory.
+3. **InventoryAllocator**: contains the getCheapestShipment method along with other helper methods.
+4. **InventoryManager**: a dummy class to show the usage of InventoryAllocator class.
+These classes are present in the src/main/java directory.

+The solution also performs unit testing on the InventoryAllocator class.
+The code for testing is present in the src/test/java directory.
+This directory contains 3 files.
+1. **InventoryAllocatorInput**: represents a datatype that houses the input (order and list of warehouses) which is provided to the getCheapestShipment method of the InventoryAllocator class.
+2. **InventoryAllocatorTestCase**: represents a testcase which has a name along with the input and corresponding output for that input.
+This testcase is used to test the getCheapestShipment method of the InventoryAllocator class.
+3. **InventoryAllocatorTest**: the main testing class which contains the different testcases to test the getCheapestShipment method of the InventoryAllocator class.

+The testing class also uses a text file which contains all the testcases in a sequence.
+This file is present in the sec/test/resources directory with name 'TestCaseFile.txt'.
+The InventoryAllocatorTest class contains a loadTestCases method which access this file and generates all the testcases.

+##### Development Environment Configuration
+1. Java version: 9.0.4
+2. Apache Maven version: 3.5.4

+##### Dependencies (Handled by Maven)
+1. JUnit5-jupiter

+### Execution Instructions

+Once you have maven installed in your system, proceed with the commands written below.

+**Build the project and install dependencies**: 'maven clean install'

+**Run the tests**: 'mvn test'
+This command runs all the tests present in the InventoryAllocatorTest class.

+**Run the main class**: 'mvn exec:java -Dexec.mainClass="InventoryManager"' This command runs the main class which is 'InventoryManager'.
+The main class contains a dummy order and list of warehouses and it provides them as the input to the getCheapestShipment method of the InventoryAllocator class and displays the results on console.